AMSP-04/NETN-LOG/NETN-LOG.md

 Sending a `CancelRequest` during delivery of the service, after starting to disembark, all entities not already disembarked or partially disembarked remain on the transport.
 It is possible to initiate a new transport service with only an `EndAppointment` and list of the remaining entities to disembark.

-## Bridgehead
+#### Bridgehead

-If a `NETN_Aggregate` unit is too large for transport, e.g. size of a unit requires multiple transporting entities, then the service consumer may require the unit to be disaggregated into subunits before requesting transport, using, e.g. the NETN MRM FOM Module.
-The consumer can create a temporary `NETN_Aggregate` entity to represent a bridgehead on the disembarkment location.
-The `Callsign` of the bridgehead should be the same as the transported aggregate with a "-bh" suffix.
+If a `NETN_Aggregate` entity representing a unit is too large for transport, e.g. size of a unit requires multiple transporting entities, then the service consumer may require that the unit is divided into multiple `NETN_Aggregate` entities before requesting transport, using, e.g. the NETN-MRM FOM Module.
+The consumer can create divided temporary `NETN_Aggregate` entities that represent a bridgehead on the disembarkment location, units under transport or units waiting for embarkation.

-When embarkment on transports is complete, the `Status` of the original `NETN_Aggregate` unit can be set to `Inactive` until all subunits have disembarked.

-After complete unloading from transports, the `Status` of the disembarked units are `Active`, and their location is the disembarkment position.
-It is possible to remove any bridgehead unit or set the status to `Inactive`.
+Temporary divided `NETN_Aggregate` entities can be merged using NETN-MRM after complete embarkation and disembarkation from transports.

-## Initial Transport State
+#### Initial Transport State

 A scenario can start with some entities already embarked on transports.
 The attribute `EmbeddedUnitList` of transporting entities identifies which units are already embarked by referencing their UniqueId (UUID).
 Scenario initialization includes publishing embarked units, and their `Status` attribute set to `Inactive`.